davedelong/DDMathParser/README.markdown

     average(1,2,3)
     avg(1,2,3)
+    mean(1,2,3)

 You can create your own aliases as well.
-If "`onescomplement`" is too long to type for you, feel free to do:
+If "`acotanh`" is too long to type for you, feel free to do:

-    [[DDMathEvaluator sharedMathEvaluator] addAlias:@"ones" forFunctionName:@"onescomplement"];
+    [[DDMathEvaluator sharedMathEvaluator] addAlias:@"acth" forFunctionName:@"acotanh"];

 ## Usage